 - What is the nature of Mercury’s magnetic field?

 Mercury has a global internal magnetic field, as does Earth, but Mars and Venus do not.
-By characterizing Mercury’s magnetic field, MESSENGER will help answer the question of why the inner planets differ in their magnetic histories.
+By characterizing Mercury’s magnetic field, MESSENGER is helping to answer the question of why the inner planets differ in their magnetic histories.

 - What is the structure of Mercury’s core?